 Clause 28 - The Yorkshire Award

-The Yorkshire Award shall be presented by the General Committee to a Yorkshire Archer, or couple (that is, who are affiliated member(s) of the Association) who has done exemplary work within or on behalf of their particular club, over a number of years.
-Nominations for The Yorkshire Award, from Clubs, should be sent in writing to the Association's Secretary, accompanied by a citation, for consideration by the General Committee.
+The Yorkshire Award shall be presented by the General Committee to a Yorkshire Archer or couple (who are affiliated member(s) of the Association) who/which has done exemplary work within or on behalf of their particular club, over a number of years.
+Nominations for The Yorkshire Award, from clubs, should be sent in writing to the Association's Secretary, accompanied by a citation, for consideration by the Committee.

 The nomination and citation form can be downloaded by following the link below: